DavJCosby/sled/README.md

 # Spatial LED (Sled)
 <div> <img src="https://github.com/DavJCosby/sled/blob/master/resources/ripples-demo.gif?raw=true" width="49%"> <img src="https://github.com/DavJCosby/sled/blob/master/resources/warpspeed-demo.gif?raw=true" width="49%">
  </div>
 Sled is an ergonomic rust library that maps out the shape of your LED strips in 2D space to help you create stunning lighting effects.
-This project is still somewhat early in development so please report any bugs you discover!

-What Sled **does** do:
+### What Sled **does**:
 - It exposes an API that lets you:
 	- Compute colors depending on each LED's position, distance, direction, line segment, etc;
 	- Output colors via a simple, contiguous iterator for your own usage;